TrashMonks/brinedump/README.md

 `brinedump:gameobjects` - Dump information about GameObjects.
 `brinedump:textures` - Dump all game textures.

+The output will be placed in the "Trash" folder.
 ## Files
 `.../CavesOfQud/Brinedump.json` - Configuration file for output paths.
 `.../CavesOfQud/Brinedump.log` - Log of export results.